 Bear in mind that lighting fixtures will need to be rated appropriately according to their proximity to water sources for safety.
 This room by Charlie Kingham Cabinetmakers includes a waterproof bulkhead light by Industville.
 ‘They look great when paired with tongue-and-groove panelling, creating a subtle nautical look which suits both modern and traditional style properties,’ says Industville Managing Director Marketa Rypacek.

 Opportunities to introduce the elements that make a utility room an attractive as well as practical space can seem limited when the room is small.
-However, the choice of backsplash could introduce decorative detail as well as contrasting lines to the remainder of the room scheme.
+However, creative backsplash ideas mean you could introduce decorative detail as well as contrasting lines to the remainder of the room scheme.

 While pale wall colors can make a small utility room feel bigger, more vibrant hues definitely shouldn’t be out of the running when designing the space.
 A rich or vivid shade can draw the eye, taking the focus off freestanding appliances.